 - Seduction for any other reason than that one person is in love with the other and is trying to get it across to them elegantly.

-- Soulmates, the trope with explicit markings or similar, it’s okay for a character to say or think “we were made for each other”.
+- Soulmates, the trope with explicit markings or similar.
+It’s okay for a character to say or think “we were made for each other” in a non-soulmate context.

 - Love triangles.
 A fully explicit and consensual triangle falls under “polyamory” and see next bullet point.